-In Part 1 Ally Kern told some of her personal story and today she shows how the Bible does not support abuse but instead demonstrates compassion toward domestic abuse victims.
+Ally Kern told some of her personal story elsewhere.
+But what does the bible say about domestic violence?
+Here she shows how the Bible does not support abuse but instead demonstrates compassion toward domestic abuse victims.

 You Know Domestic Abuse Victims

 Around the world, 1 in 3 women have experienced some form of abuse from a male intimate partner in their lifetime.
 In the U.K. the number of women who have experienced domestic abuse since the age of 15 is comparable.
 And a survey conducted by the CDC reported that 1 in 3 women in the U.S. experience some form of sexual violence in their lifetime.

 This is arguably the largest human rights violation of our time.
 And yet, despite this prolific reality being mirrored in the church, we have largely remained silent on this life-altering experience so embedded in our homes and neighborhoods.

 The truth is that you know domestic abuse victims.
 The victim might be your mother, sister, aunt, friend or a teenager in your church youth group.
 The chances are she hasn’t felt safe enough to reveal the terrible pain she has suffered in the privacy of her relationship.
 Domestic abuse is easy to hide, but can be challenging to identify.

 What exactly is domestic abuse and who encounters it?